rogeryeosgit/DevoProject/Notes.md

 - Starting working on checking tokens.
 Done with journal entries.
 Figuring out plan deletion at the moment.
 Some concurrency issue.

+## 24 Aug 2020

+- Got deleting plans working with checks.
+Need to test creating plans with checks.
+With token change still can delete.

 ## Running TODO LIST

 - Implementing encryption between client and server communication and server encryption to other servers